-- 6.1 The previous section described the character of the conservation area looking at the individual mansion blocks and the townscape of the street as a whole.
+- 6.1 The previous section described the character of the conservation area looking at individual buildings, groups of buildings and the general townscape.
 This section identifies key components which define the character, or those which affect it, suggesting broad design guidelines to deal with each one. - 6.2 Piecemeal changes to individual properties, when considered cumulatively, can have a severely negative affect on the special character and appearance of an area.
 The following section outlines factors the Council considers to be important in preserving the character of an area through encouraging good practice.
+Not all the alterations and works listed below require planning permission or conservation area consent (This is set out in a general leaflet for this conservation area which residents of the conservation area should have received through their door.
+Alternatively it is available from the Council at the address on page 1).

-Not all the alterations and works listed below require planning permission or conservation area consent. - 6.3 In respect of the highway and its infrastructure the constraints on local government expenditure and the duty to maintain a safe surface means that priority can not be given to providing historical materials or upgrading or altering street furniture.
+6.3 In respect of the highway and its infrastructure the constraints on local government expenditure and the duty to maintain a safe surface means that priority cannot be given to providing historical materials or upgrading or altering street furniture.